 The battered car is throbbing warm even though the air-conditioning is a full noisy blast.
 Rajshri Deshpande adjusts the steering wheel and braces for the eight-hour drive to Mumbai, as she has done seven times in the past month.
 But she knows the more difficult challenges await her back home.
 So far, through family, friends and a personal contribution by Masaan writer Varun Grover and director Neeraj Ghaywan from their National Award money, she has raised Rs.
 1,25,000; somehow she will have to get the remaining money.
 There are other problems too, some undreamed-of: like the one where a stranger came to surreptitiously take pictures of their worksite to con people online for donations: what can one do in such cases?
 She takes a deep breath and straightens her rearview mirror.
 In the distance, Dattabhau watches as the car turns past their tree-canopied Hanuman temple onto the highway: the highway from where the fast-moving world will soon slow down to marvel at the miracle of an ancient river come back to life.

-This free 35 minute energy process facilitates releasing trapped emotions, past life trauma, old conclusions, energetic heart walls, and areas of un-forgiveness in our lives.
-The clearing also helps release the frozen tears that are locked up in our throat chakra.
+This 35 minute energy process facilitates releasing trapped emotions, past life trauma, old conclusions, energetic heart walls, and areas of un-forgiveness in our lives.
+The clearing also helps release the frozen tears that are locked up in the throat chakra.
 Finally the meditation brings us to rest in the quiet space of oceanic peace – our true Being.